 A good rule of thumb for how many litter boxes you need is 1 box per cat + 1.
-Scoop at least once a day and clean whole litter box weekly.
+Scoop at least once a day and clean the whole litter box weekly.
 Remind the kitten where the litter box is often the first few weeks to avoid accidents.

 Your new fur baby will likely be scared and confused due to being removed from its mother and siblings.
 Then, adding the travel to your home, can be an overwhelming day.
 Since your kitten will be stressed during this transition period, their immune system is generally weakened and they are more apt to catch a simple "bug".
 It is common for an adult animal with a strong immune system to carry viral strains that do not affect them, but a kitten with a weakened immune system exposed to the same virus, could easily contract the virus.
 So, keeping your kitten separate from ALL other pets for 2 weeks extremely important!

 Make sure while your kitten is quarantined, you go in as many times as you can and sit and play with your kitten.
 Show them lots of attention.
 One person at a time to start and then other family members.
 It's important they don't feel abandoned and get lots of love from everyone.
-Do not introduce to other animals until after the 2 weeks.
+Give lots of love and play time.

 After the first week, you can let the animals smell each other through under the door to start.
 This is the first step to integration.
-After a couple days, you can also swap their toys, blankets or bedding to get them used to each other.
+After a couple days, you can also swap some toys, blankets or bedding to get them used to each other.
 After the 2 week quarantine is up, you can introduce the animals face to face but only while supervised.
 If there are any problems, you may have to take a little longer to introduce.
-Pay attention to your animals.

 Also, they are easy to harness and leash train.
 After 2 weeks of adjustment, you can put a harness on the kitten a few times a day and let them walk around in the house.
 After a week of that, you can add a leash onto the harsh and walk around the house a few times a day.
 After doing that for a week you can try going outside but keep it short and sweet.
 Go out for longer each time.
 They will love going on adventures with you!

 We vaccinate the kittens 2x with the FVRCP shot since we have many cats in our cattery.
 We recommend getting your kitten a 3rd dose of this shot AFTER 16 weeks of age.
-If you do that, you do not need to give the yearly booster shot but only every 3 years.
+If you do that, you do not need to give the year booster shot but only every 3 years.
 If you don't give a dose after 16 weeks, then we suggest the year booster and then every 3 years.

-*ALL THESE SHOTS SHOULD BE NON-ADJUVANTED*
+*ALL SHOTS SHOULD BE NON-ADJUVANTED/modified live, not killed*